fhardison/lexica-tools/README.md

 ## Rouse Vocab

 The Greek to Greek definitions found in the Rouse vocabulary data are from Rouse's _A Greek Boy At Home_'s Vocabulary which can be found [here](https://github.com/fhardison/rouse-a-greek-boy-at-home)

+## Dodson

+The Dodson lexicon is taken from [here](https://github.com/biblicalhumanities/Dodson-Greek-Lexicon).
+It is in the public domain.

 # License